buckster123/GrokCoder/README.md

 ![GrokCoder Demo](path/to/your/demo-gif-or-screenshot.gif) <!-- Replace with actual GIF or screenshot URL -->

 GrokCoder is a sleek, Streamlit-based coding agent optimized for the Raspberry Pi 5, turning xAI's API into an interactive chat system.
-It integrates compatible xAI models—such as grok-4-0709 for advanced planning, grok-3-mini for lightweight tasks, and grok-code-fast-1 for rapid code execution—into a powerful tool for code generation, debugging, and automation.
+It supports compatible xAI models—such as grok-4-0709 for advanced planning, grok-3-mini for lightweight tasks, and grok-code-fast-1 for rapid code execution—allowing you to switch between them for different phases of your workflow.

 Running in a Python virtual environment (venv), it offers streaming responses, customizable system prompts, and sandboxed tools, all wrapped in a neon-gradient UI that's cyberpunk-inspired yet user-friendly.